Skip to content Skip to left sidebar Skip to footer

 • The maximum allowable ACH50 for homes will be increased to 10.

 • The home’s existing heating systems must be removed, and the heat pump should be sized to cover the full heating load.
-The water heating system must either be a HPWH or electrical resistance if the electrical resistance heater was already present.

 • Projects participating in the pilot will have priority at provisional approval.